Find Schools

 • Implement and coordinate mine safety programs, including the design and maintenance of protective and rescue equipment and safety devices.

-Below is a list of the skills most Mining and Geological Engineers say are important on the job.
+These are the skills Mining and Geological Engineers say are the most useful in their careers:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.